BhasherBEL/LanguageLab/CONTRIBUTING.md

 - Open for discussions: Features and improvements that still need more discussions before being started.
 - Won't: Rejected features and improvements.

-To keep track of who is working on what, it's better to assign our-self an issue when working on it (or plan to work on it in a near future), and unassign if we plan to not work anymore (or anytime soon) on it.
+To keep track of who is working on what, it's better to assign yourself an issue when working on it (or plan to work on it in a near future), and unassign if you plan to not work anymore (or anytime soon) on it.

 The different planned versions and the issues assigned to them are presented in the form of [milestones](https://forge.uclouvain.be/sbibauw/languagelab/-/milestones).
 The general idea is to finish a milestone before working on the next one.